Cardross road crash: Committal hearing

 The vehicle allegedly involved in the crash was sent to Japan for scrap metal without the consent of the defendants' defence team.
 ABC TV's Media Watch highlighted a front page article in The Age newspaper where previous court attendances of the defendant were listed, an action Media Watch suggests could influence a jury.

 On 27 March 2007, Magistrate Donna Bakos ordered Towle to stand trial in the Supreme Court of Victoria, and to appear for a directions hearing in the Supreme Court on 5 June 2007.
 Towle was formally refused bail, with Magistrate Bakos saying he was an unacceptable risk of fleeing.

 Trial

-The trial of Thomas Graham Towle began on 4 February 2008 before the Victorian Supreme Court and was expected to run for four to five weeks.
-On 31 March 2008 he was found guilty and sentenced to 10 years with a minimum of seven years, of which Towle had already served two years.
-Later Towle appealed the sentence but the original judgement was upheld.
+The trial of Thomas Graham Towle began on 4 February 2008 before the Supreme Court.
+On 31 March 2008, he was found guilty and sentenced to 10 years in prison, with a minimum non-parole period of seven years (of which Towle had already served two years on remand).
+Towle subsequently appealed the sentence, but the original judgement was upheld.

 Towle was freed on parole in June 2013.

-In September 2015, Towle was returned to jail after the Adult Parole Board cancelled his parole amid fears of an "escalation of risk to the community".
+In September 2015, Towle was returned to jail after the Adult Parole Board cancelled his parole amid fears of an "escalation of risk to the community."
 It did not reveal how he had breached the conditions of his parole.
-He completed his sentence on 16 May 2016.
+He completed his sentence and was released on 16 May 2016.